-Garages and permanent outbuildings

-Repair category 2

-Notes The outbuildings vary in terms of quality and condition.
-Some patch repair will be required in the short term including to damp/decay related defects and in general, regular ongoing maintenance should be anticipated.
-Some materials within the construction of outbuildings may contain materials with an asbestos content.
+Garages and permanent outbuildings Repair category 3 Notes The outbuildings are largely in dilapidated/unsafe condition including collapsed roof structures.
+Overhaul/removal will be required in the short term.
+Some outbuilding roof coverings may contain materials with an asbestos content.
 These have not been tested and we have not carried out an asbestos survey on the property however these materials should be handled by a competent contractor only.
 Asbestos waste can be costly to dispose of.

-Outside areas and boundaries Repair category 2 Notes Boundary and garden walls and fences should be regularly checked and maintained as necessary, with some garden walling noted to be in poor/leaning condition.
-Hardstandings around the property will require upgrading in the short term, and on a regular basis.
-Mature trees/vegetation on the grounds of the property will require ongoing maintenance.
-Not all areas of land were fully inspected, however general upkeep will be required.
+Outside areas and boundaries Repair category 2 Notes Boundary and garden walls and fences should be regularly checked and maintained as necessary, with some cracked and misaligned sections of walling noted.
+Hardstanding finishes are poor and external ground levels were noted to be slightly high in places in relation to internal floors.
+Mature trees/vegetation within the grounds of the property will require ongoing maintenance and significant landscaping works should be anticipated.